S81D/submit_simple_toolchain/simple_WCSim/README.md

         - WCSim/
         - build/
 3. Ensure you have your WCSim.mac file set up with the appropriate event generation.
-4. Remove any output files from previous event generation (any root files)
+4. Remove any output files from previous event generation (any root files).
-5. Tar your WCSim folder via: `tar -czvf WCSim.tar.gz -C /exp/annie/app/users/<USERNAME>/  WCSim'
+5. Tar your WCSim folder via: `tar -czvf WCSim.tar.gz -C /exp/annie/app/users/<USERNAME>/  WCSim`
     - where the preceeding path is the location of your WCSim folder, and WCSim is the name of the folder
-6. Copy this tar file to your scratch area
+6. Copy this tar file to your scratch area.

 ## Usage